About the City's Pet Parks

 LOCATION: 4190 Massey Drive

 A number of trails tie into Ginter's Meadow, including the UNBC Connector Trail System.
-Pets may be off-leash within the meadow and along the perimeter trail.
+Pets may be off-leash within the meadow and on-leash along the perimeter trail.
 Ginter's Meadow is located toward Massey Drive's west end and is also accessible from Ferry Avenue's west end.